ramanshahdatascience/breakouts/README.md

 `example.csv` contains a list of 19 (fake) attendees to your event.
 Say you want to organize breakout or mixer sessions in your event so attendees get to meet each other in a more intimate setting.
-You want to avoid any.
+You want to avoid any duplicates where someone sees another person in more than one breakout.
 Say you want to put them in groups of 3-4 (you'd need 16 or 20 to have everyone in groups of exactly 4, so one groups will need to be short a person).
 Say you have the time for 3 breakout sessions.